 What is a Promissory Note?

 A promissory note can be considered a loan agreement or an IOU (informally).
-It is a legal loan document that states that the borrower has promised to repay the debt to the lender over a specific period of time.
-As such, this type of document is legally enforceable and the borrower is legally obligated to repay the loan as per the pre-decided terms and conditions of the loan document.
+It is a legal loan document stating that the borrower has promised to repay the debt to the lender over a specific period.
+As such, this document is legally enforceable, and the borrower is legally obligated to repay the loan per the pre-decided terms and conditions of the document.

 Features of Promissory Note

 Some of the major features are as follows:

 - It should be well-documented in writing as a verbal agreement/contract doesn’t have any legal implications.
 It is a promise the borrower makes to the lender via a written contract.

 - It should mention the sum of money that the borrower owes to the lender.

 - The name of the borrower and the lender should be captured in the note.
 Basically, it should mention who will pay whom.

 - It should also have the date the borrower will repay the debt.